RangerLGameStudio/Godot_Lranger_AudioMaster/README.md

 AudioManagerAutoload.gd:

 This script is the core of our audio manager.
-Remember to set it as autoload in your project
+Remember to set it as autoload in your project.

 AudioSFXFXRequest.gd:

-This is the resource type that makes requests to AudioManagerAutoload
+This is the resource type that makes requests to AudioManagerAutoload.

 Additional Configurations:

-Remember to set the Audio Manager as an autoload
+Remember to set the Audio Manager as an autoload.
-Set Up The Audio Bus System as shown in the video(Master, BGM, FX, SFX)
+Set Up The Audio Bus System as shown in the video(Master, BGM, FX, SFX).